tomphttp/specifications/BareServerV2.md

 Example:

 ```
+X-Bare-Host: example.org
 X-Bare-Port: 80
 X-Bare-Protocol: http:
 X-Bare-Path: /index.php
 X-Bare-Headers: {"Host":"example.org","Accept":"text/html,application/xhtml+xml,application/xml;q=0.9,image/webp,image/apng,*/*;q=0.8,application/signed-exchange;v=b3;q=0.9"}
 ```

+- X-Bare-Host: The host of the destination WITHOUT the port.
+This would be equivalent to URL.hostname in JavaScript.
 - X-Bare-Port: The port of the destination.
 This must be a valid number and cannot be empty.
 An example of logic the client must do is: `const short port = protocol == "http:" ?
 80 : 443;`
 - X-Bare-Protocol: The protocol the server will use when creating a request.
 Valid values are: `http:`, `https:`
 - X-Bare-Path: The server request path.